Therzok/dsp_modding/src/OrderSaves/README.md

 ##  Installing

-:hammer_and_wrench: Just install via [Thunderstore](https://dsp.thunderstore.io), it will automatically download everything needed.
+🛠 Just install via [Thunderstore](https://dsp.thunderstore.io), it will automatically download everything needed.

 To manually install, ensure [BepInEx](https://github.com/BepInEx/BepInEx) is installed first and then drop the `OrderSaves.dll` file into `$DSP_GAME\BepInEx\Plugins\OrderSaves\OrderSaves.dll`.

-For any :bug: or issues with this mod, please report them over at [GitHub](https://github.com/Therzok/dsp_modding/issues/new).
+For any 🐛 or issues with this mod, please report them over at [GitHub](https://github.com/Therzok/dsp_modding/issues/new).

 ## Changelog